 Before you jump into a Google rabbit hole about how to start a podcast, the most critical question you need to ask yourself is: “Why do I want to launch a podcast?”

 People often underestimate how much time and effort it takes to create a quality show.
-Did you know that most new shows don’t get past episode #10 and even more stop by episode #20?
+Did you know that more than half of new shows don’t get past episode #10 and even more stop by episode #20?

 You’ll be on the right track if you get connected to your why and make sure serving others is part of the equation.